We've independently reviewed this article to make sure it's as accurate as we can make it.

 Can You Stop a Dishwasher in the Middle of a Cycle?

-Yes, you can stop a dishwasher in the middle of a cycle!
+Yes, you can interrupt a dishwasher in the middle of a cycle!

-Contrary to popular belief, if you open your dishwasher mid-cycle, your kitchen will not be transformed into a scene from Titanic.
+Contrary to popular belief, if you open your dishwasher mid-cycle, your dishwasher won’t start overflowing – turning your kitchen into a scene from Titanic.
+Not unless there’s something wrong with it.

-Fortunately, dishwashers do not fill up with water as they wash the dishes.
-This means that you can open yours mid-cycle and slip in that last, rogue dirty plate without fear of opening an aquatic park in your kitchen.
-It also won’t do any damage to your machine.
+Fortunately, dishwashers do not fill up with water during a cycle.
+This means that you can open yours and slip in that last, rogue dirty plate without fear of opening an aquatic park in your kitchen.
+Opening your dishwasher also won’t do any damage to it, but if it keeps stopping mid-cycle for no apparent reason, that’s a different story.

 So what will happen if you stop your dishwasher in the middle of a cycle?
 It really depends on which phase the dishwasher is in when it stops.
 But here is what you can expect when you open it: